 Also consider having your pets microchipped.
 A microchip is a small implant that’s injected under the skin and provides pets with a permanent identification that can’t fall off, be removed, or become impossible to read.
 If your pets are taken to a veterinary clinic or animal shelter, they will be scanned to obtain their unique microchip number.
 The veterinary clinic or animal shelter will then call the pet recovery service and report the microchip number and you will be contacted using the information on file.
 Make sure to register your pets’ microchip numbers and keep your contact information up to date.

 When you evacuate your home, be sure to take:

 - At least a 1-week supply of food and fresh water for your pets;

 - Copies of your pets’ vaccination records and other medical records;

 - Information about your pet insurance policy, if you have one; and

 - Photos of your pets to help others identify them if you become separated.
 (Microchips can also help reunite you with your pets in case of a separation.)

-Assemble all of this into a disaster kit that you can grab as you leave.
+Assemble all of this into a pet emergency preparedness kit that you can grab as you leave.